elementor/elementor-developers-docs/src/controls/conditional-display.md

 );
 ```

-The example above shows us how all the border controls are dependent on a single border control.
-To set multiple dependent controls, we can set more conditions as the user adds more input.
+In the example above all the border controls are dependent on a single border control.
+To set multiple dependent controls, we can set more conditions allowing the user to add more input.

-In the example bellow the user first needs the turn on the switcher and then to set the border style, only then he will see the colors & width controls.
-We use multiple conditions with both equality and inequality checks.
+In the example below, the user needs to first turn on the switcher and set a border style.
+Only then will the color and width controls appear.
+To do this we will need multiple conditions using both equality and inequality checks.

 ```php{2,25-27,41-44,56-59}
 $this->add_control(